A shelved Sinéad O’Connor concert preview from a decade ago celebrates the late Irish artist.

 “I guess that’s a very polite way of saying, ‘fuck off.’”

-I asked how she could be so cautious about naming an album Fuck Off but fearlessly ripped a photograph of Pope John Paul II during her 1992 appearance on Saturday Night Live (in protest of the pattern of silence around sexual abuse within the Roman Catholic Church).
+I asked how she could be so cautious about naming an album, but fearlessly ripped a photograph of Pope John Paul II during her 1992 appearance on Saturday Night Live, in protest of the pattern of silence around sexual abuse within the Roman Catholic Church.

-“That’s a whole other interview, Adam Joseph,” O’Connor replied.
+“That’s a whole other interview,” O’Connor replied.
 “I’ll write it down for you one day.”

 O’Connor had nothing against religion.
-However, she despised monstrous people who used religion to shield their evil, feed their wealth and abuse children.
+However, she despised monstrous people who used religion to shield abuse.
 The Grammy Award winner performed a solo-acoustic, press-only concert in 2012 at London’s St. Pancras Old Church.

 “We all have extra-special performances,” she said.
 “But I think I’m pretty damn good every night.”